zukudm/nolus/README.md

 nolus_networks_validator_setup.yml - Run a Validator

-nolus_remove.yml  - Remove all nolus-netwroks data, suitable for all cases.
+nolus_remove.yml  - Remove all nolus-networks data, suitable for all cases.